CohenArthur/internship_report_2022/report.md

 1. Usage of concepts and methodologies used in class
 2. Acquisition of new skills
+    1. Compiler design
+    2. More compiler
+    3. More OOP, C++
+    4. More contributing, managing
+    5. Working in a company

 ## Synthesis and Conclusion

+1. I got a job!
+2. I enjoyed it so, so much

 ### Introspection

 1. Between the beginning and the end of the internship
+    1. I evolved, I feel like I brought a lot to the project, I had a lot of fun and I learned a tremendous amount
+    2. Learned to mento GSoC student

 ### Evolution of your career plans/personal project

 1. Confirmation or evolution of your professional project
+    1. Confirmed!

 ### Vision of the business world

+1. I will never work in a big company.
+Small companies all the way